 The County has entered into an interlocal participation agreement with the West Texas Rural Counties Association Insurance Pool (the Pool).
 The Pool is an unincorporated association of counties and other political subdivisions of the State of Texas that was created to provide assistance in financing each member's risk of loss pursuant to the provisions of Article 715c, Texas Revised Civil Statutes Annotated, and Chapter 172 of the Local Government Code.
 The Pool provides for the self-insurance of certain defined risks jointly among the Pool members.
 The County's participation in the Pool is on a nonassessable basis.
 The County has no joint and several liability other than the maximum annual contribution required to be paid to the Pool.
 The Pool is required to provide stop-loss coverage and/or maintain reserves to ensure that the participation of the County is maintained on a nonassessable basis at all times.
 The County made contributions to the Pool for the coverage selected based upon rates established by the Pool's Board of Trustees.
 Contributions are adjusted annually based upon the County's loss experience.
-The Pool may impose a surcharge on the County as a condition of continued participation in the Pool when the County has a higher loss experience than identified in the underwriting standards.
-The County's participation in the Pool consists of the Risk Management Pool which provides coverage for property damage, general liability, law enforcement liability, automobile liability and physical damage, public officials' liability, mobile equipment coverage, workers' compensation, blanket surety bond coverage, and airport coverage.
+The Pool may impose a surcharge on the County as a condition of continued participation in the Pool consists of the Risk Management Pool which provides coverage for property damage, general liability, law enforcement liability, automobile liability and physical damage, public officials' liability, mobile equipment coverage, workers' compensation, blanket surety bond coverage, and airport coverage.